 provided an update on the delivery of the Internal Audit Plan.

-Mr. Hamner set out the background to the report and noted that 287 audit days had been delivered as of 30 September a positive headline figure there were ongoing issues which represented a risk to the delivery of the audit plan.
+Mr Hamner set out the background to the report and noted that 287 audit days had been delivered as of 30 September 2023.
+Although a positive headline figure there were ongoing issues which represented a risk to the delivery of the audit plan.
 Members were referred to these risks and how these would be mitigated as detailed within the report.

 A member commented on staffing issues and suggested secondment opportunities.
-Mr. Hanmer advised that this was something they were looking at in terms of resource.
+Mr Hanmer advised that this was something they were looking at.

-A member asked how resource was shared between this authority and North Lincolnshire Council.
-Mr. Hanmer assured members that all staff worked together and therefore got a fair share of the resources.
+A member asked how resource was shared between North East Lincolnshire and North Lincolnshire Council.
+Mr Hanmer assured members that all staff worked together and therefore got a fair share of the resources.

-The Chair noted his concerns around resource and asked that any concerns come back to the Audit Committee in future.
-Mr. Hanmer advised that the Annual Interim Report would come back to committee in February next year which would provide updates on the audit plan and the resourcing of it
+The Chair raised his concerns around resource and asked that any concerns come back to the Audit Committee in future.
+Mr Hanmer advised that the Annual Interim report would come back to committee in February 2024 which would provide updates on the audit plan and the resourcing of it

 AC.30 HALF YEARLY FRAUD REPORT

-Mr. Edwards introduced the report and noted that an Independent Peer Review had provided satisfactory assurance of the effectiveness of the control environment in relation to fraud.
-He further outlined the recommendations within the report including considering having a member with lead responsibility for fraud and the production of an Annual Fraud Plan which would provide additional assurance on the Council’s fraud arrangements.
+Mr Edwards introduced the report and explained that an independent peer review had provided satisfactory assurance of the effectiveness of the control environment in relation to fraud.
+He further outlined the recommendations within the peer review report including considering having a member with lead responsibility for fraud and the production of an Annual Fraud Plan which would provide additional assurance on the Council’s fraud arrangements.

 The Chair suggested that the Portfolio Holder for Finance, Resources and Assets take this forward with his Cabinet members for consideration.

 The Chair asked for further assurance around a recent mandate fraud incident that had taken place.
-Mr. Edwards assured members that there were now robust controls in place to deal with this incusing widening the awareness of fraud through mandatory fraud awareness training.
+Mr Edwards assured members that there were now robust controls in place to deal with this including widening the awareness of fraud through mandatory fraud awareness training.